Prothonotary warbler (Photo by Bill Hubick)

 Where does this species live?

 The prothonotary warbler is the only warbler that nests in small tree cavities.
-They make use of cavities that downy woodpeckers or black-capped chickadees have excavated, and will also readily occupy specially designed nest boxes.
+They make use of cavities that downy woodpeckers or black-capped chickadees have excavated.
+They will also occupy special nest boxes.

 Prothonotary warblers make their nests mostly with moss.
 The males select the nest cavities and begin the nest building process by bringing moss to the cavity.
 Once the male attracts a mate, the females finish the nest building process using plant material such as mosses, liverworts, leaves, sedges and grasses.
 The tiny nests are only two inches wide!